 James previously practiced at other boutique firms in South Florida specializing in intellectual property disputes and commercial litigation.
 He also served as a law clerk to the Honorable Chris M. McAliley of the Southern District of Florida, where he managed a broad docket of federal civil and criminal cases.
 Before law practice, James spent several years working in Russia in the administration of a U.S. State Department program and as an interpreter and translator.
 He also participated in the selective National Security Education Program's Russian Overseas Flagship program in Saint-Petersburg, Russia.

 James maintains an active pro bono practice representing nonprofit organizations and creatives.
 James currently serves on the board of directors of the Dade County Bar Association's Young Lawyers Section and is the treasurer of Yiddish Farm, a nonprofit educational farm in upstate New York.
-He is also a member of the Copyright Society of the United States, the Open Source Initiative, and the International Association of Privacy Professionals.
+He is also a Florida Chapter Chair of the Copyright Society of the United States, and a member of the Open Source Initiative and the International Association of Privacy Professionals.